MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-ios-native-secure-access.md

 In many cases, the data managed in Power BI is confidential and needs to be protected and accessed by authorized users only.

-Power BI iOS app lets you protect your data by configuring additional identification, requiring you to provide Face ID, Touch ID, or a Passcode everytime you launch the app or bring it from the background to the foreground
+Power BI iOS app lets you protect your data by configuring additional identification.
+You'll need to provide Face ID, Touch ID, or a Passcode everytime you launch the app or bring it from the background to the foreground

 | ![iPhone](./media/tutorial-mobile-apps-ios-qna/iphone-logo-50-px.png) | ![iPad](./media/tutorial-mobile-apps-ios-qna/ipad-logo-50-px.png) |
 |:--- |:--- |